Skip to main content

 Here are a couple of other cloud storage software solutions that didn’t make the top 10 but that I believe are still worth a look:

-4. Mediafire - Best for small file hosting and distribution
+For small file hosting and distribution

 There are some more options in my guide to the best cloud service providers, and a few more storage solutions my my guides to the best storage management software, storage virtualization services, and cloud backup solutions.

-Selection Criteria for Cloud Storage Software
+Selection Criteria For Cloud Storage Software

 Curious how I picked the best cloud storage software?
 I used my background working with various cloud computing products and tips from tech industry leaders to make informed decisions at every step.